A business that uses any of these common materials probably creates (generates) hazardous waste:

 |You must have less than 2.2 pounds of highly toxic or reactive chemicals like these to be a small quantity generator.|

-Laboratories, medical facilities, pest control operators and other businesses that use highly toxic or reactive chemicals (called "acutely hazardous wastes") may produce wastes with a monthly SQG limit of 2.2 pounds.
-Call the business waste line (206-263-8899) for help or check the "P" list of discarded chemical products. (external link)
+Laboratories, medical facilities, pest control operators and other businesses that use highly toxic or reactive chemicals may produce wastes with a monthly SQG limit of 2.2 pounds.
+Check the "P" list of discarded chemical products (external link) or use toxicity data.
+Call the business waste line (206-263-8899) for help.

 Follow our suggestions for reducing, recycling, treating or properly disposing of hazardous waste.
 SQGs need less paperwork for managing hazardous waste and can access our program services, such as no-charge disposal.